Also on this page:

 Furnishing your apartment can cost a lot, but there are several Goodwill shops in the West Virginia where you can get gently used furniture at bargain basement prices.

 If you’re new to living off-campus, you may be shocked when you receive your first utility bill.
-Across the country, the average price of electricity has risen every year since 2013, a trend that is expected to continue.
 When keeping warm competes with staying in school or putting food on the table, check to see if you’re eligible for help from the West Virginia Low Income Energy Assistance Program (LIEAP).
 Along with helping you pay your energy bill, they offer weatherization services, free energy home inspection, and minor energy-related home repairs.

 If you’re experiencing a temporary cash flow problem but expect to be back on your feet soon, Dollar Energy can help you with your utility bill.
 Partnering with utility providers in 12 states (including West Virginia), they help those experiencing short-term financial setbacks to pay for their utility bills one time.